afornaia/testscan/README.md

 ## Build

-This will produce a executable jar with all the dependencies.
+This will produce an executable jar with all the dependencies (*target/testscan.jar*)

 ```text
 mvn package